sglusnevs/nessus-report-parser/README.md

 nessus-parser
 ====================

-This tool is based on the Nessus Report Parser by Simon Beattie (https://github.com/simonbt/nessus-report-parser)
+This tool is a fork of the Nessus Report Parser by Simon Beattie (https://github.com/simonbt/nessus-report-parser)

-I attempted to modify original version to process Nessus reports, collected from larger environments.
+The problem with the original parser is that reports produced in large environments can be too big to be presented to the customer.

-In case if you experience problems trying to import large .nessus files, make sure you have enough RAM -- Python script performing import is pretty resource-intensive.
+This version of parser adds custom messages customization (based on regular expressions) to classify vulnerabilities found.

-I recommend a decent VM with at least of couble Gigabytes of RAM.
+It allows to create reports that present meaningful, shorter reports instead of a huge detailed pdf documents.

 REQUIREMENTS: